 While you may be able to come up with 25 things that you would love to do in an ideal world, you're not going to accomplish all 25 of them…or at least not well.
 However, if you maintain your focus, you might be able to accomplish five things.

 You can apply this principle to your everyday schedule to help you prioritize your life on a smaller scale.
-Each morning, make a list of up to 10 things you'd really like to complete.
+Each morning, make a list of 10 things you'd like to complete.
 Highlight the top two and ignore the rest for now.
 Don't spend any time on tasks 3-10 until you’ve accomplished the first two goals on your list.

 You can apply this on a weekly and monthly basis as well.